Depressurizer/Depressurizer/README.md

 Once Steam is closed, all you need to do is click on File > Save in Depressurizer.
 This will save your profile and, if you haven't changed any settings, will also automatically update your Steam config files with your changes.
 When you re-open Steam, your games should be organized.

 By default, Depressurizer will automatically load and update your profile the next time you launch the program.

-## Depressurizer (Premium) API 🚀
-To resolve issues such as #194 (Internal server error due to scraping speed) and #189 ([REQUEST] Use Steam Database for removed games) a Depressurizer API was built.
-To get access you have to become a [GitHub sponsor](https://github.com/sponsors/mvegter).

-### Advantages
-* When the Steam Store page format changes you will not have to wait for a new Depressurizer release.
-The Depressurizer (Premium) API will take care of the new format without you having to take action;
-* You will not spam the Steam servers anymore, so no more Steam Store timeouts;
-* The API is subject to fair usage, you can use it outside Depressurizer;
-* Improved data for removed games / software / apps.

-### Configuration
-* Include your [steamID64](https://steamid.io/) in your GitHub profile description for verification.
-* Send an email to [mvegter](mailto:depressurizer@martijnvegter.com) containing your:
-    * SteamID 64
-    * Steam Web API Key
-    * GitHub username
-* Open Depressurizer and go to `Tools` -> `Settings` -> `Premium` and enter the value you receive on your initial email.

 ## Manual categorization